datacarpentry/archive-datacarpentry/lessons/python/07-plotting-with-matplotlib.md

 # Simple Plotting

 Now, we have an array of plot data indexed by the `record_id` value.
-Let's plot it.
+Let's plot it and give it a label.

 ```
-plt.plot(plot_data)
+plt.plot(plot_data, label='My Data')
 ```

 The data has now been plotted, to see it we can do 2 things: